I've had to work this week so this is the first chance I've had to post about the ride I went on last Sunday with a new group of fellas from

 I didn't get the full story on what happened to this Ducati, but it clearly took a fall to the right because the brake lever lost its knobby bit on the end.
 The Duc belongs to Chris, who's in the group shot on the top of this page.

 This was my first time on Snake Road: it has a lovely rhythm to it, although it's way too short -- maybe about 10 minutes worth of riding.
-There are a lot more curves in it than is apparent when you click through to this Google map.
-But it was a long ride on the 401 to get there.
+There are a lot more curves in it than is apparent when you click through to

 The number of bikes thinned considerably after Snake Road, and by the time we finished lunch and set off for Terra Nova there were only eight of us left.
 The rate at which we kept losing people was somewhat disconcerting on this last leg of the ride.
 Bob and Tibor got caught at a red light when six of us got through to get onto a ramp onto the 401.
 Here we are waiting on the side of the road to see if Bob and Tibor were coming along behind us.
 It turned out they didn't follow us because they thought we were taking a different exit.